gamzescodes/autosmart-erp-intelligence-platform/README.md

 System Continuity: The fallback engine guarantees that decision support remains functional under all conditions.

 ## Author
-Gamze Doyran, Industrial Engineering Student Focusing on Data Analytics, ERP System Design, and AI Integration in Supply Chain.
+Industrial Engineering Student Focusing on Data Analytics, ERP System Design, and AI Integration in Supply Chain.

 ## License
 This project is developed for educational and conceptual demonstration purposes.